maiertech/dotfiles/README.md

 # dotfiles

+This repository serves two use cases:

+1. It is used by [GitHub Codespaces](https://github.com/features/codespaces) to [personalize every container with my dotfiles](https://docs.github.com/en/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account).
-This repository allows me to install and configure a new Macbook much faster.
+1. It allows me to install and configure a new Macbook much faster.
 Use [Strap](https://github.com/MikeMcQuaid/strap) to bootstrap a new machine.
 If you want to create your own dotfiles repo, start with [Mike McQuaid's dotfiles](https://github.com/MikeMcQuaid/dotfiles).

+This README covers the second use case.

 ## How to bootstrap a new MacBook